 CRBAs and including a project protocol for pricing of clinical billable events and a Contract Initiation Request Form (OSR-10) (DOC).

 - CRBAs work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
 PI approval of the budget is required prior to contract negotiation by OSR.

-- As negotiations near completion, OSR requests an OSR-10 form from the grants manager indicating institutional approvals for the project
+- As negotiations near completion, OSR requests an OSR-10 form from the GCA indicating institutional approvals for the project.

 - OSR negotiates the budget and contract terms, confirms institutional approvals and obtains the required signatures for contract execution.

 - OSR processes an activity set-up request to be submitted to the Office of Research Finance for entry into Lawson.

 - Upon full execution of the contract, OSR forwards a copy of the signed agreement, final budget, OSR-10 form and Activity Set-Up Request Form to the GCA.

 Facilities and Administration (F and A) costs, also known as indirect costs, are basic expenses associated with maintaining research infrastructure.
 F and A rates are based on the research institute's actual operating costs and are calculated based on federal guidelines on a regular basis.
 The research institute's rates are reviewed by and negotiated with the Department of Health and Human Services